r9hino/IOT-Logo/readme.md

 2. Send Whatsapp to list of phone numbers.
 3. Connect to DGA.
 4. Phone numbers and API key on environment variables?
+5. Programmatically set user id on compose.yaml file for Grafana.

 ## Setting up the gateway
 ### Get project repository from Github